 During cold weather, make sure your feet and hands are warm when you’re outdoors, as cold temperatures can make your nails dry.
 Meanwhile, during the summer months, protect your nails from the sun by applying a sunscreen with sun protection factor (SPF) 15 or higher all over your hands and feet.

 Nail problems are surprisingly common, with about 20 per cent of people thought to be affected by brittle nails alone.
 Thankfully there are a few nutritional supplements that may help, including the following:

 This B vitamin if widely recommended as a supplement for those with weak, brittle nails, with one study suggesting it may help increase the thickness of nails and make them less likely to split (i).
 Other studies also report improvements in nail health after taking biotin supplements (ii).
 Nutrition experts also advise combining B vitamins with vitamins C and E, as they are believed to work together to build keratin in the body as well as other proteins.

 White spots under the nails may be a sign of a mild zinc deficiency.
 The good news is this can be easily rectified by taking a good-quality zinc supplement, or better still a high-strength multivitamin and mineral containing zinc, which may also boost your health in general.
 However, bear in mind that it may take several weeks before you may notice any difference in the appearance of your nails.

 Iron is essential for maintaining healthy skin, hair and nails.
 This may explain why many experts believe ridges on the nails or nails that are weak and brittle may signify your body needs more iron.
-This too can be obtained from a good-quality high-strength multivitamin and mineral supplement.
+This too can be obtained from a good-quality high-strength omega-3 fatty acids//COILSour health library//H5.